OverkillGuy/python-template/README.md

-# Python project skeleton
+# My Python template

-A project skeleton for Python projects.
+An opinionated template for new Python projects

-> fill in your project name, description, and Python version, and you get a project!
+> Fill in your project name, description, and Python version, and you get a project!

-Template built out of code repeated at least thrice.
+Template built out of code repeated at least thrice, distilling years of experience.

 ## Usage